jneubrand/vibration-sandbox/README.md

 # vibration-sandbox
-A 30-minute application that lets you try out vibration patterns
+A tiny application that lets you try out vibration patterns